 Live Action TV

-Burn Notice: The organisation that burns Michael has a really complex recruitment process involving burning spies and then doing all manner of things to force them to cooperate and do their dirty work.
+Burn Notice: The organization that burns Michael has a really complex recruitment process involving burning spies and then doing all manner of things to force them to cooperate and do their dirty work.
 Surely they could have just found some operatives they could tempt with money?

 As it turns out, the guy running the show is a psychologist with access to classified dossiers on agents.
 Which means that he can profile them to see if they're a good fit.
 Needless to say, with Michael it eventually backfired horribly.